pvdz/zeparser3/tests/testcases/parser/tests_related_to_bindings/catch/shadowing/gen/Binding_in_for-of-header_shadowing_catch_var/var.md

 `````
 throws: Parser error!
-  Can not redefine the catch-var `e` as same binding
+  Can not create a binding for `e` because was already bound as a catch clause binding

 try {} catch (e) { for (var e of y) {} }
                             ^------- error